-Lagoa is a Portuguese town in the district of Faro, with about 6,000 inhabitants and located in the Barlavento Algarvio, outside the coastal zone, in the fertile lands of the Barrocal.
-The downstream part of the river Arade separates Lagoa from the neighboring municipality of Portimão.
+Lagoa is considered part of the Barlavento Algarvio, the western area of the Algarve, with approximately 6,000 inhabitants and within the fertile lands of the Barrocal which is a natural sub-region of the Algarve, located between the mountains and the coast.
+The downstream section of the river Arade separates Lagoa from the neighboring municipality of Portimão.
 Lagoa is located on a small hill in an area of plains where there was a lagoon (lagoa) which gave its name to the city.

-The enchanting historic center of Lagoa offers a relaxing environment with whitewashed houses and cobbled streets, dominated by the Manueline church of Nossa Senhora da Luz, and the Convento de São José where the cultural center is.
+The enchanting historic center of Lagoa offers a relaxing environment with whitewashed houses and cobbled streets, dominated by the Manueline church of Nossa Senhora da Luz, and the Convent of São José where the cultural center is located.

-The small town of Lagoa transmits a rural environment feeling because it is inserted in a traditionally agricultural and wine production area.
-The wine cooperative organizes wine tastings and guided tours to the vineyards.
-In the summer there is the famous Fatacil dedicated to the crafts, agriculture, commerce, and industry of the Algarve.
+The small town of Lagoa is predominantly rural with many agricultural and wine production areas.
+The local wine cooperative organizes tastings and guided tours to the vineyards.
+In the summer there is the famous fair called Fatacil dedicated to crafts, agriculture, commerce, and industry of the Algarve.

-Outside the city, we find impressive cliffs, long sandy beaches, and charming caves, with a wide diversity of aquatic activities.
+Outside of the city, you will find impressive cliffs, long sandy beaches, and charming caves, with a wide diversity of aquatic activities.

-Some of the best-known golf courses in the region are between Lagoa and Carvoeiro: Gramacho and Pinta and the Vale do Milho with nine holes.
+Some of the best-known golf courses in the region are between Lagoa and Carvoeiro: Gramacho & Pinta and the Vale do Milho course with nine holes.

-Lagoa is a picturesque city, you can get to know the Algarve starting from there, but always returning to this safe, haven.
+Lagoa is a picturesque city from which you can explore the rest of the Algarve but always return to its safe haven.